HITECHCRIME/HC_OVERVIEW/README.md

 ---

+MOTHNODE_ Hypersigil EP

+Sigils are used to visualize your future.
+Hypersigils are extended pieces of art that become your life and what you want to be.

+- MOTHNODE_ Artwork
+- MOTHNODE_ Dazzled With Illusions
+- MOTHNODE_ The Becoming

+---

 MOTHNODE_ Hierophant EP

 Based on Tarot.
 Translator between higher consciousness and mankind.
 Upright Hierophant = spiritual guidance, knowledge.
 Inverted Hierophant = corrupted, dogmatic teachings, indoctrination, inflexible thinking.